BryanKeating/BRB_Real_Esatate_Modeling/README.md

-# BRB Reality Co Modeling
+# BRB Realty Co Modeling
 ## Overview
-For this project, you will use multiple linear regression modeling to analyze house sales in a northwestern county.
+Our new company, BRB Realty, has been hired by a real estate firm to discover trends in the housing market within King's County, WA.